Oath: Chronicles of Empire and Exile: Gameplay

-Victory can be earned in several ways.
-The Chancellor, if they continue to fulfil their Oathkeeper goal throughout the game, may roll a die three times from turn five until turn eight, increasing their chances to win each turn.
-Vision cards can be picked up by Exiles which also enable victory goals, and an Exile may also attempt to usurp the Chancellor by completing the game's main goal.
-If the Chancellor wins but a Citizen has fulfilled certain conditions, the Citizen may win instead.
+Oath has eight rounds, though a die roll decides whether the game ends at the end of the fifth round onward; the Chancellor, if they continue to fulfil their goal (their oath), may roll a die three times from turn five until turn eight, increasing their chances to roll the target number each turn and win as Oathkeeper.
+Different rules and victory conditions also apply between Exiles and Citizens.
+Exiles can attempt to usurp the oath themselves as a Usurper, or can pick up a Vision card to enable a secret victory goal, winning as a Visionary.
+Separately, a Citizen may only win by fulfilling the Chancellor's oath more effectively, becoming a Successor.
 Often, the game will end with a losing player forced to be a kingmaker for the other players, often decided through informal deal making and metagaming.